 October 15 – Budgeting sessions begin

 As the year comes to a close, HR departments should begin planning budgets for the following year.
-This includes workforce planning, benefits adjustments, and training program funding to ensure organizational needs are met.
+This includes workforce planning, benefits adjustments, and training program funding to meet organizational needs.

 October 31 – Halloween

-Halloween is undoubtedly a recognized holiday around the world today, but do you know how your employees prefer to celebrate?
+Halloween is undoubtedly a popular holiday around the world today, but do you know how your team members prefer to celebrate?
 Why not send out a survey or short poll to see if a costume contest or team-building activity is the sweetest reward?

 November